 The social-economic environment in Zimbabwe is disturbing.
 Things are hard, people losing jobs all the time, companies closing and others downsizing.
 Hardships are everywhere and it has reached alarming levels.
-It disturbs me a lot every time I meet friends or relatives we talk harsh economic environment.
+It disturbs me a lot every time I meet friends or relatives we talk about harsh economic environment.

 Failure of Government

 The government has failed in many areas but that does not take away the fact that we have responsibilities.
 We all need to eat, send children to school and many other bills have to be.
 At this point, I will pause and say many do this but still complain, blame and make excuses.
 Just wait after an election result and hear the complains, you hear all sorts of theories and you start questioning our education.
 I always ask people what happened in 2008, before we talk about rigging.